ani324/htmlproject/README.md

 # Laundry Service Homepage

-A responsive Laundry Service Homepage built using HTML5 and CSS3.
+A responsive Laundry Service Homepage built using HTML5 and CSS3.In this project features a navigation bar with book a service button

 # Technologies Used